The Stable Symplectic category and a conjecture of Kontsevich

 of polyvector fields on a complex manifold is isomorphic to a kind of Hochschild cohomology

-defined in terms of the coherent sheaf of holomorphic functions on $X \times X$ and its diagonal.
-If $X$ is Calabi-Yau, we can identify its tangent and cotangent bundle, obtaining an isomorphism of both cohomologies with the Hodge cohomology of $X$, defining \cite{KO} an action of (some version of) the Grothendieck-Teichm\"uller group on the de Rham cohomology of $X$.
-The homotopy-theoretic point of view suggests the Calabi-Yau hypothesis may be unnecessary.
+defined in terms of the coherent sheaf of holomorphic functions on $M \times M$ and its diagonal.
+If $M$ is Calabi-Yau, we can identify its tangent and cotangent bundle, obtaining an isomorphism of both cohomologies with the Hodge cohomology of $M$, defining an action of (some version of) the Grothendieck-Teichm\"uller group on the de Rham cohomology of $M$.
+The homotopy-theoretic point of view suggests the Calabi-Yau hypothesis may be unnecessarily strong. \end{remark}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}